eavonius/powerdelivery/roles.markdown

 ### Releasing files to a shared location

 A commonly needed task is to deploy files to remote nodes for a release.
 This is two step process, where first you must copy the files from the computer running powerdelivery to a shared location, and then the [remote nodes download them](#downloading_release_files_to_nodes).
-The role described in this step would target localhost.

 The example role below creates a directory named after the powerdelivery project on a shared drive somewhere on your network.
 It then creates a release directory with the timestamp of the current release where you can copy or download files needed for nodes to it.
 Depending on your infrastructure, you may wish to release files instead to a Windows Azure storage container, an Amazon Web Services S3 bucket, or DropBox.
+This role should run on localhost.

 The script below demonstrates releasing files: